juliettebeaudet/battleships/README.md

 * Animations to make the user experience more fluid and fun (eg: miss/hit/sink feedbacks, squares coloration, end of the game and resetting flow)
 * Improve input error messages and positioning
 * Make the grid clickable so the user can select the visual coordinate instead of having to enter it as a text input
-* Make settings available to the user: decision over the grid size and the ships in presence in order to variate difficulty
+* Make settings available to the user: decision over the grid and the ships sizes in order to variate difficulty
 * Deploy the code and host it on a domain name so anyone can play